AikidoSec/zen-internals/README.md

 console.log(detected); // 1
 ```

 By default, the function expects the input to be JavaScript code (CJS or ESM).
-TypeScript is also supported—specify the appropriate type by passing the corresponding [source type number](https://github.com/AikidoSec/zen-internals/blob/main/src/js_injection/helpers/select_sourcetype_based_on_enum.rs) as the third argument.
+TypeScript is also supported by specifying the appropriate type as the third argument with corresponding [source type number](https://github.com/AikidoSec/zen-internals/blob/main/src/js_injection/helpers/select_sourcetype_based_on_enum.rs).